 The United Kingdom was an early mover in fusion energy research and government entities and private industry continue to experiment with fusion.
 The United Kingdom Atomic Energy Authority ("UKAEA") opened a center to research fusion in 1960 in Culham in Oxfordshire, England.
+The Culham Science Centre houses the Joint European Torus ("JET"), the largest active tokamak (doughnut-shaped) reactor in the world to date.
 But issues related to Britain's transition out of the European Union create an uncertain future for capturing the innovation already established and maintaining the progress going forward.